react-navigation/react-navigation.github.io/versioned_docs/version-7.x/nesting-navigators.md

 ## Avoiding multiple headers when nesting

-When nesting multiple stack, drawer or bottom tab navigators, headers from both child and parent navigators would be shown.
-However, usually it's more desirable to show the header in the child navigator and hide the header in the screen of the parent navigator.
+When nesting navigators, you may see headers from both parent and child.
+To show only the child navigator's header, set `headerShown: false` on the parent screen:

-To achieve this, you can hide the header in the screen containing the navigator using the `headerShown: false` option.

-For example:

 <Tabs groupId="config" queryString="config">
 <TabItem value="static" label="Static" default>